Uruguay flagTransportation & Infrastructure Guide · Uruguay

 IDP requiredConversion needed

-Foreign licenses valid 90 days with IDP (required for non-Mercosur).
-Right-hand driving.
-Long-term residents (>90 days) must convert to Uruguayan license via exam/equivalency process.
+Foreign licenses valid for 90 days with IDP recommended/required for non-Mercosur.
+Long-term residents (over 90 days) must exchange for Uruguayan license via driving test or conversion process at MTOP.